How corporate storytelling affects your bottom line

 • Salespeople need to be corporate storytellers.
 They need stories to unpack the value and benefits of their company’s products and services.

 • Individual contributors need to be corporate storytellers.
-They need to be able to share their contributions in a way that showcases the value they bring to the organization.
+They need to share their contributions in a way that showcases the value they bring to the organization.

 Becoming a corporate storyteller

 You can start working on your corporate storytelling skills in your very next meeting.
 It’s as simple as being aware of the power of a story and giving it a shot.
-Try to tell a story in your next meeting.
-Add a relevant story to the next email you need to send.
-Share a story with a coworker in the micro-kitchen or over a chat message.
+Tell a story in your next meeting.
+Add a relevant story to the next email you send.
+Share a story with a coworker over chat.

-If you want to try an approach with a more structured, instructor-led learning environment, check out these corporate storytelling trainings from Duarte:
+If you want a more structured, instructor-led environment, check out these corporate storytelling trainings from Duarte:

 1. Learn how to use the story form to create a persuasive presentation in Resonate®